How to Become a Teacher in Illinois

 Teaching in a Private School

 Illinois has an extensive network of private schools.
 Some private schools may not require teachers to be certified.
-Currently, teachers may seek employment in any of the state's 1,853 private schools which serve just under 300,000 students.
+Currently, teachers may seek employment in any of the state's nearly 1,500 private schools that serve about 300,000 students.
 Teachers may benefit from different salary and advancement options in a private school environment.

-The following list of teacher shortage areas in Illinois has been obtained from the U.S. Department of Education Office of Postsecondary Education, Teacher Shortage Area (TSA) list for the 2014-2015 school year
+The following list of teacher shortage areas in Illinois has been obtained from the U.S. Department of Education Office of Postsecondary Education, Teacher Shortage Area (TSA) report for the 2021-2022 school year:

 - Bilingual Education